xzhouzeng/PRPose/README.md

 ## Dataset setup

 Please download the dataset from [Human3.6M](http://vision.imar.ro/human3.6m/) and refer to [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) to set up the Human3.6M dataset ('./dataset' directory).
-The 2D pose in the [MPI-INF-3DHP](https://vcai.mpi-inf.mpg.de/3dhp-dataset/) dataset was extracted using YOLOv3 and HRNet and you can download the processed data from [~~here~~](anonymous).
+The 2D pose in the [MPI-INF-3DHP](https://vcai.mpi-inf.mpg.de/3dhp-dataset/) dataset was extracted using YOLOv3 and HRNet.

 ```
 ${POSE_ROOT}/